Nourishing Neighbors to Flourish

 Healthy nutritious foods can lead to improved health outcomes & mitigated healthcare costs

 Doctors prescribe fresh produce instead of pills to fight diabetes.

 (Columbus Dispatch: Logan County Medical Practice’s preferred prescription is produce, not pills)

-HEART is part of Mid-Ohio Farmacy, welcoming neighbors in Franklin County with a doctor’s prescription to shop for fresh produce once a week.
+HEART is part of Mid-Ohio Farmacy, welcoming neighbors with a doctor’s prescription to shop for fresh produce once a week.

 HEART nourishes hungry neighbors with nutritious food, connects them to life-building community resources, so they can flourish for a lifetime.